Ozempic side effects and how to avoid them

 Ozempic should be stored correctly at room temperature (68 to 77 degrees Fahrenheit) and the needle disposed of correctly.
 Ozempic should be stored in a dry place in its original container.

-Knowing how to store your medication is important to make sure it remains as effective as possible.
-Using expired or improperly stored medication could result in the medication not working properly and even causing unwanted side effects.
+Knowing how to store your prescription medication is essential in order to make sure the medication will remain as effective as possible.
+Using improperly stored or expired medication may result in the medication not working properly and potentially causing unwanted side effects.

 4. Discuss medical history

-Discussing your medical history with your healthcare provider is important to help them understand how well Ozempic will work for you.
+Discussing your medical history with your healthcare professional is important to assist them understand how effectively Ozempic will work for you.
 Give a complete list of all the prescription drugs, including over-the-counter meds, supplements, and medical conditions you may have.
-Talking with your doctor will allow them to pick up any drug interactions with Ozempic and help manage any possible side effects.
+Talking with your healthcare provider will allow them to pick up any drug interactions with Ozempic and help manage any side effects.

 5. Reduce alcohol intake